BearOffice/Folder-Size/README.md

  A small script that can analyze the folder size quickly.
  Help to find out the big files&folders to save disk storage.

-# MusicBot
-A small script that can analyze the folder size quickly.
-Help to find out the big files&folders to save disk storage.

 # Help
  Enter help(h) to get help message
  Enter scan(s) [path] to scan all folders and files below the path specified